Photo: Aline lessner/imagebank.sweden.se

 Valborg – Walpurgis Eve

 The last day of April spells Valborg, or Walpurgis Eve, in Sweden.
-Spring is usually greeted with songs and bonfires, but in 2020 Swedes will have to find alternatives to the public gatherings described here, due to the coronavirus.
+Spring is usually greeted with songs and bonfires, but in 2021 – like last year – Swedes will have to find alternatives to the public gatherings described here, due to the coronavirus.

 Bonfires and singing